 Elizabeth Inpyn, MSc, MA

 Elizabeth Inpyn is a Certified Sports Nutritionist.
 She holds an ISSN Plant-based Nutrition Certification, a Masters of Science (Applied Exercise Science: Sports Nutrition), and Bachelor of Science (Biochemistry) from the University of California Santa Barbara as well as a Masters in Multicultural Education & Curriculum Development.
 She has helped countless professional/elite competitors and teams, recreational athletes, and coaches/organizations with all manner of nutrition, high performance, and wellness goals.
 Elizabeth is also a former NCAA Division 1 distance swimmer and water polo player.

 Erin Ayala is a licensed psychologist who specializes in health and sport psychology.
 She is a Certified Mental Performance Consultant through the Association of Applied Sport Psychology and is listed as a licensed mental health provider on the United States Olympic and Paralympic Committee’s Mental Health Registry.
 Erin approaches her work with clients in a holistic manner, recognizing that daily life, health, and athletic performance are often intertwined.

 - This course will be run in a cohort model.
 This means that you'll have the opportunity to interact with other students throughout the course as well as a group virtual session with one of our nutrition experts to ask your questions

-- Our next cohort will go on sale on June 7th and end on June 16th.
-All participants will get access to the course on June 19th.
+- Our next cohort will be on sale June 7th - June 16th.
+All participants will get access to the course immediately after purchasing it.

 - We'll release the full course so you can work through it at your pace over the busy summer months!